princeton-nlp/SWE-agent/README.md

 **SWE-agent turns LMs (e.g. GPT-4) into software engineering agents that can resolve issues in real GitHub repositories and more.**

-On [SWE-bench][], SWE-agent resolves 12.47% of issues of the full test set and 23% of issues of SWE-bench lite.
+On [SWE-bench][], SWE-agent resolves 12.47% of issues in the full test set and 23% of issues in SWE-bench lite.
 [SWE-agent EnIGMA][enigma] solves more than **3x more** challenges of the offensive cybersecurity [NYU CTF benchmark][nyu-ctf] than the previous SOTA agent.

 [enigma]: https://enigma-agent.github.io/
 [SWE-bench]: https://github.com/princeton-nlp/SWE-bench
 [nyu-ctf]: https://arxiv.org/abs/2406.05590

-We accomplish our results by designing simple LM-centric commands and feedback formats to make it easier for the LM to browse the repository, view, edit and execute code files.
+We achieve these results by designing simple LM-centric commands and feedback formats to make it easier for the LM to browse the repository, view, edit, and execute code files.
 We call this an **Agent-Computer Interface (ACI)**.
 Read more about it in our [paper](https://arxiv.org/abs/2405.15793)!

 SWE-agent is built and maintained by researchers from Princeton University.